princsf/princsf/README.md

 - 👋 Hi, I’m @princsf
 - 👀 I’m interested in automation
 - 🌱 I’m currently learning Selenium, Pandas and Jenkins
-- 💞️ I’m looking to collaborate on Selinium projects
+- 💞️ I’m looking to collaborate on Selinium and Pandas (data science) projects
 - 📫 How to reach me princsf@yahoo.com
 <!---
 princsf/princsf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.